• Join us for this 2-hour course as we identify and fill the gaps in supporting students and educators!

 Educators are working harder than ever to teach social-emotional skills, yet many still feel frustrated when students struggle to apply what they've learned—especially when it comes to behavior and self-regulation.
 The reality?
 Most SEL programs are missing key components.
 Without the right scaffolding, students may understand self-regulation strategies in theory, but when big emotions hit, they can’t access or use them effectively.
 This can lead to a cycle of frustration for both educators and students.
-In this live, interactive training, we’ll uncover what’s missing and how mental health professionals can support educators in making simple but powerful shifts that integrate intentionally developing self-regulation skills daily in the classroom.
+In thistraining, we’ll uncover what’s missing and how mental health professionals and others working with adults can support educators in making simple but powerful shifts that integrate intentionally developing self-regulation skills daily in the classroom.

 What You’ll Learn: